-Scientific Name Common Name Status Habitat Covered by MSHCP Observed On-site Potential to Occur SPECIAL-STATUS WILDLIFE SPECIES Accipiter cooperii Cooper's hawk Fed: CA: None WL Generally found in forested areas up to 3,000 feet in elevation, especially near edges and rivers.
+Scientific Name Common Name Status Habitat Covered by MSHCP Observed On-site Potential to Occur ÷ SPECIAL-STATUS WILDLIFE SPECIES ÷ - Accipiter cooperii Cooper's hawk Fed: CA: None WL Generally found in forested areas up to 3,000 feet in elevation, especially near edges and rivers.
 Prefers hardwood stands and mature forests but can be found in urban and suburban areas where there are tall trees for nesting.
 Common in open areas during nesting season.
-Yes No Moderate.
-Suitable foraging habitat is present on-site.
+Yes No Moderate Suitable foraging habitat is present on-site.
+Suitable nesting opportunities are found nearby.
 This species is adapted to urban environments and occurs commonly.
-The project site does not provide suitable nesting opportunities.
 Accipiter striatus sharp-shinned hawk Fed: CA: None WL Found in pine, fir and aspen forests.
 They can be found hunting in forest interior and edges from sea level to near alpine areas.
 Can also be found in rural, suburban and agricultural areas, where they often hunt at bird feeders.
 Typically found in southern California in the winter months.
-Yes No Moderate.
-Suitable foraging habitat is present on-site.
+Yes No Moderate Suitable foraging habitat is present on-site.
 This species does not nest in southern California.
-This species is adapted to urban environments and occurs commonly.
-Agelaius tricolor tricolored blackbird Fed: CA: None THR Range is limited to the coastal areas of the Pacific coast of North America, from Northern California to upper Baja California.
+Agelaius tricolor tricolored blackbird Fed: CA: None THR; SSC Range is limited to the coastal areas of the Pacific coast of North America, from Northern California to upper Baja California.
 Can be found in a wide variety of habitat including annual grasslands, wet and dry vernal pools and other seasonal wetlands, agricultural fields, cattle feedlots, and dairies.
 Occasionally forage in riparian scrub habitats along marsh borders.
 Basic habitat requirements for breeding include open accessible water, protected nesting substrate (freshwater marsh dominated by cattails, willows, and bulrushes [ Schoenoplectus sp.]), and either flooded or thorny or spiny vegetation and suitable foraging space providing adequate insect prey.
-Yes No Presumed absent.
-No suitable habitat is present within or adjacent to the project site.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
 Aimophila ruficeps canescens southern California rufous- crowned sparrow Fed: CA: None WL Typically found between 3,000 and 6,000 feet in elevation.
 Breed in sparsely vegetated scrubland on hillsides and canyons.
 Prefers coastal sage scrub dominated by California sagebrush ( Artemisia californica ), but they can also be found breeding in coastal bluff scrub, low-growing serpentine chaparral, and along the edges of tall chaparral habitats.
-Yes No Presumed absent.
-No suitable habitat is present within or adjacent to the project site.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.